 - Check firewalls or security settings on your computer that could possibly complicate accessing the campus Wi-Fi system before you arrive.

 The eduroam service is an international secure federated access service, allowing for members of participating institutions to access a secure wireless network when on the CU Boulder campus.
 Campus visitors from institutions participating in eduroam can simply select eduroam from their operating system Wi-Fi options and connect to eduroam using their institution's credentials.
 If you experience any issues with this while visiting CU Boulder, please contact your home institution's service desk.
 Campus visitors not from a participating institution should use the UCB Guest wireless service.

 Laundry facilities are located in each residence hall.
-Participants need to provide their own laundry detergent. $1.25 per load to wash; $1.25 per load to dry (Campus Cash only, no quarters).
+Participants need to provide their own laundry detergent. $1.50 per load to wash; $1.50 per load to dry (coin-operated, prices subject to change).

 For printing, copying or mail pickup and shipping, please visit one of the below:

 2480 Kittredge Loop Drive (north side of Kittredge Central building)